 An ophthalmologist is a medical doctor who specializes in eye and vision care.
 An ophthalmologist diagnoses and treats eye diseases and performs eye surgeries in addition to prescribing eyeglasses and contact lenses.
 Our ophthalmologists are also active researchers, working to discover causes and cures for optical diseases.

-We have three clinics fully equipped to serve patients.
+We have four clinics fully equipped to serve patients.

-Additionally, we provide services at Alamance Eye Center in Burlington, Watson Eye Associates in Rocky Mount and Person Memorial Hospital in Roxboro (UNC Eye Roxboro).
+Additionally, we provide services at Alamance Eye Center in Burlington and Watson Eye Associates in Rocky Mount.

 UNC Optical Shop